cBioPortal/datahub-study-curation-tools/gene-table-clean-up/Readme.md

-## What is this?
-Follow the steps below for building an input file, to be used by importer to build/update seedDB gene tables
+Below are the speicific steps for building an input file, to be used by importer to build/update seedDB gene tables

 ### Step 1 - Download HGNC table

 Go to `https://www.genenames.org/download/statistics-and-files/`

-Under `Complete dataset download links` section `Complete HGNC approved dataset`
+Under `Complete dataset download links` section `Complete HGNC approved dataset` Save as `hgnc_download_date.txt`

 ### Step 2 - Fill up empty entrez IDs